nordex2333/nest-highloaded-workload-recipient/README.md

 ### 2. Test Coverage
 - Each service method is tested for expected output given mock data.
-- Edge cases (e.g., no transactions, multiple payouts) are covered in the tests.
+- Edge cases (e.g., no transactions, multiple payouts) are cered in the tests.

 ### 3. Test Automation
 - Tests are run automatically using Jest via `npm run test`.